OBOAcademy/obook/redesign/01_ontologyTermUse.md

 - If none of the issue templates fit your issue, you can scroll to the bottom and click [Open a blank issue](https://github.com/monarch-initiative/mondo/issues/new)

 <a name="iri"></a>
-## 8. Understand the differences between IRIs, CURIEs, and labels
+## 8.Differences between IRIs, CURIEs, and labels

 #### URI
 A uniform resource identifier (URI) is a string of characters used to identify a name or a resource.